lpolerecky/LANS/README.md

 ## Installation instructions

+- Install **Matlab**.
+You will need the **core** Matlab and the **image processing and statistical toolboxes**.
+Presently, LANS requires **Matlab 2013b**.
+The use of newer Matlab versions is not recommended due to a major overhaul of graphics since Matlab 2014a.
+- Install **LaTeX**.
+This is required to support export of graphical output as tagged PDF.
+  - required executables: `epstopdf` and `pdflatex`
+  - required packages `graphicx`, `geometry` and `hyperref`
+  - LaTeX distributions: TeX live package (linux), MikTeX (Windows), MacTex (MacOS)
+- Install a program for **decompressing zip files**
+  - 7-Zip is recommended for Windows.
+  - Linux and MacOS systems have it by default.
-Download the latest stable version of the program, manuals, and test-data.
+- Download the latest stable version of LANS from the **src** folder in this GitHub repository.
+Unzip it in a folder of your choice.

+## Running LANS

-To start the program, open Matlab and set the Matlab's working directory to the folder where you cloned the 'LAN' directory.
-In Matlab console type lookatnanosims.
+Start Matlab and set Matlab's working directory to the folder where you unzipped LANS.
+Finally, type **lookatnanosims** in the Matlab console and press enter.
 That's it.

-Note: To ensure that `LANS` can export results into PDF, you must have LaTeX working on your computer (required executables include `epstopdf` and `pdflatex`, required packages include `graphicx`, `geometry` and `hyperref`).
-On Linux computers, this should be straight forward by simply installing the TeX live package for your Linux distribution.
-Windows users should install the MikTeX package, while MacOS users should install the MacTeX distribution.
-In case something does not work, you may need to inspect your system and edit the file `paths.m` in the LANS working directory to set the pathways to the LaTeX binaries accordingly.

 ## Citation

+Please include the following citation if you used LANS in your work.

 L. Polerecky, B. Adam, J. Milucka, N. Musat, T. Vagner, M. M. M. Kuypers (2012).
 Look@NanoSIMS – a tool for the analysis of nanoSIMS data in environmental microbiology.
 Environmental Microbiology 14 (4): 1009–1023 ([doi:10.1111/j.1462-2920.2011.02681.x](http://onlinelibrary.wiley.com/doi/10.1111/j.1462-2920.2011.02681.x/abstract))

-The first author will highly appreciate the acknowledgement in your paper for the hard work that he has put into the development and improvement of the program over the years.
+Note that LANS is under continuous development, with bugs fixed and new features added every couple of months.
+This costs a lot of time, effort and energy.
+Thus, a little extra "thanks to LP" in the acknowledgement section of your paper will be highly appreciated.

+## Contact

-[E-mail](mailto:l.polerecky@uu.nl) us if you experience problems or if you would like to have new features added to the program.
+[E-mail] (mailto:l.polerecky@uu.nl) the mail developer (LP) if you experience problems or if you would like to have new features added to the program.